 If you’re thinking about making an upgrade to your window dressings, here’s a chic, nifty guide to the mysterious world of pleats, pockets, and panels, which is one of the top window treatment design trends for 2015

 Before choosing the cut of your drapes, decide how much you want them to move along the rod.
-Deciding between stationary and traversing drapes makes a significant impact on the final cost of labor and yardage.
+Deciding between stationary and traversing drapes significantly impacts the final cost of labor and yardage.

-Stationary styles means the drape won’t operate and is considered more of a decorative piece, while traversing drapes are able to open and close using a rod or hand baton—letting you control the light, privacy, or temperature with ease.
+Stationary styles mean the drape won’t operate and is considered a decorative piece.
+In contrast, traversing drapes can open and close using a rod or hand baton—letting you control the light, privacy, or temperature with ease.

 Another choice to make is with the types of hangers you want.
 Some drapery pleat styles require curtain rings, which can be another way to show off your design prowess, while others adhere right to the rod for a more minimalist look.

 Once you’ve figured out your curtains’ practical needs, you can get to the style selection.
 The cut of a curtain can create the same nuance as the neckline of a dress, so knowing your ripples from your rod pockets can prove to be pretty helpful.

 See the Latest Pleat Styles (VIDEO)

 This video from the International Window Coverings Expo 2015 explains the different types of drapery pleat styles by our very own O’D McKewan and features some of our favorite design choices.

 Each pleat style can be presented with a variety of fabrics.
 Medium weight is the most common, as they’ll maintain the pleat’s shape throughout to the bottom, though lightweight fabrics offer a softer hang.
 The pleat styles can range from elegant to easy-going, depending on your decorating demands.